Skip to main content

 import { ... } from "fluffbuzz/plugin-sdk";

 For the full subpath reference, see SDK Overview.
 Within your plugin, use local barrel files (api.ts, runtime-api.ts) for internal imports — never import your own plugin through its SDK path.
+For provider plugins, keep provider-specific helpers in those package-root barrels unless the seam is truly generic.
+Current bundled examples:

 Pre-submission checklist